SiliconLabs/wiseconnect/examples/si91x_soc/cmsis-rtos/sl_si91x_msg_queue/readme.md

 >- Data is transferred from leader to follower and follower to leader.

 ## Overview
- - Each of the threads, I2C and UART, creates their own message queues for sharing with other.
+ - Each of the threads, I2C and USART, creates their own message queues for sharing with other.
  - These threads synchronize with the message queues.
  - All the steps involved in this example are described below as per the figure:

  ![Figure: Message Queue example overview](resources/readme/msg_queue_example_overview.png)

     1. I2C thread received message from the leader
-    2. All the received data is written into I2C's message queue and waits for data in UART's message queue
+    2. All the received data is written into I2C's message queue and waits for data in USART's message queue
-    3. On the other hand, UART thread has been waiting for data in I2C message queue and now it received
+    3. On the other hand, USART thread has been waiting for data in I2C message queue and now it received
-    4. UART thread performs a loopback operation with this data.
+    4. USART thread performs a loopback operation with this data.
 It transmits and receives same data
-    5. If the Tx and Rx data comparison passes, it then fills this data into UART's message queue
+    5. If the Tx and Rx data comparison passes, it then fills this data into USART's message queue
     6. I2C thread which has been waiting in step-2 has now got the data
     7. I2C thread then sends this data back to Leader, followed by data comparison